How to Make Your Own Home Management Planner

 Putting Your Binder Together

 Naturally, you will need a binder of some sort.
 But there are other supplies to help keep everything organized.
-The list below contains items you will need, items that may make organizing much easier, and items that are considered, well, extras, but not necessary.
+The lists below contain items you will need, items that will make organizing your binder much easier, and items that are considered optional but are nice to have around.

 - laminator/thermal sheets

 - or self-sealing laminating sheets

 - tracking sheets/templates

 - erasable pens <– like these